KonradDabrowskii/KonradDabrowskii/readme.md

 I'm Konrad Dabrowski!

-I'm a student at computer science student at OsloMet, and a developer for Bitcoin Goblins.
+I'm a computer science student at OsloMet, and a developer for Bitcoin Goblins.

 Ask me anything, I'm happy to help!